LFTechFarm/Colony_Count/README.md

 Place your input images in the images/ folder.
 Run inference with the YOLOv8 model (pretrained weights).

-View the results in the runs/detect/predict/ folder — colony counts are displayed directly on the images.

 ## 🔜 Next Steps

 The current implementation performs well for medium and large colonies, but struggles with small & dense colony detection.